Who does this guide apply to?

 If you are going to submit your application yourself, this is without a doubt the most important step.

-I hate to be a Debbie-downer, but it is important that you fully appreciate that a refused application will result in:
+It is important that you fully appreciate that a refused application will result in:

 Are you applying as a partner to a British or settled person?